serjilyashenko/ssr-on-fastify-experiments/README.md

 }
 ```

 So far, this approach works well.
 However, what if a user is exceptionally quick or has a slow internet connection?
 They might finish inputting and press submit before the JS bundle has fully loaded.
-In such cases, the form will function like a standard HTML form and send a POST request to the current URL 🤷🏼‍♂️.
-To tackle this issue, we need to extend support for this on the BE side and ensure our page can function in two modes: with and without JS.
+In such cases,
+the form will function like a standard HTML form and send a POST request to the current URL 🤷🏼‍♂️.
+To tackle this issue, we need to extend support for this on the BE side and ensure our page can function in two modes:
+with and without JS.

+As far as I am aware, [Remix](https://remix.run) addresses cases like this.
+It includes a form component that functions just as I described above.
+I believe this is a positive aspect.
+That is why it looks interesting for me.
+Unfortunately, Next.js does not provide any specific recommendations or
+best practices for solving such problems.

 🚧👷🏼